zebadiahtaylor/CS50Finance/readme.md

 ## Self-Reflection
 As a beginner's work, there is a great deal of unnecessary repetition in this program.

-Commenting style is also inconsistent, as I was experimenting with multiple styles.
+Commenting style is inconsistent due to experimentation.

 # Re: Specifications
 A "personal touch" was requested.
 My personal touches include: